buildpacks/spec/buildpack.md

 paths = ["<app sub-path glob>"]
 ```

-The buildpack MAY specify any number of labels, processes, or slices.
+The component buildpack MAY specify any number of labels, processes, or slices.

 For each label, the buildpack: